hashgraph/hedera-sdk-js/CONFIGURATION.md

 ```

 -   `setTransportSecurity` - The `setTransportSecurity` method in the Hedera JavaScript SDK is used to enable or disable transport security for the communication between the SDK and the Hedera network nodes.
 Transport security refers to the mechanisms used to secure the communication channel, typically involving encryption and authentication protocols.
-    When transport security is enabled, the SDK will establish a secure connection with the Hedera network nodes using protocols like Transport Layer Security (TLS) or its predecessor, Secure Sockets Layer (SSL).
+    When transport security is enabled, the SDK will establish a secure connection with the Hedera network nodes using protocols like Transport Layer Security (TLS).
 This ensures that the data transmitted between the SDK and the nodes is encrypted, protecting it from eavesdropping and tampering.
 It also provides authentication mechanisms to verify the identity of the nodes and prevent man-in-the-middle attacks.

 ```javascript
 const client = Client.forNetwork();